mithril-security/blindai/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new warnings
+- [ ] I have updated the documentation according to my changes

 <!--- To add when we set tests-->
 <!--